top of page

 White Bean Fajitas

-3 bell peppers (preferably different colors), sliced lengthwise into thin strips
+3 medium bell peppers (preferably different colors), seeded and sliced lengthwise into ¼” strips

-1 white onion, sliced lengthwise into thin wedges
+1 medium yellow onion, peeled and sliced lengthwise into thin wedges

 ½ teaspoon chili powder